Extending binary linear codes to self-orthogonal codes: Binary self-orthogonality Matrix

 The following theorem generalizes Remark \ref{remark7} for any $k \ge 2$. \begin{theorem} Given any binary $[n,k]$ code $\CC$ with $k \ge 2$, we can obtain a shortest SO embedding $\tilde{\CC}$ by adding exactly or less

-\begin{enumerate}[label = (\arabic*)] \item $k+1$ columns if $k$ is even or \item $k$ columns if $k$ is odd. \end{enumerate} \end{theorem}
+\begin{enumerate}[label = \roman*)] \item $k+1$ columns if $k$ is even or \item $k$ columns if $k$ is odd. \end{enumerate} \end{theorem}

-\begin{proof} Let $\CC$ be a given binary $[n, k]$ code with generator matrix $G$.
+\begin{proof} By Remark \ref{remark7}.(1), we may assume $k \ge 3$.
+Let $\CC$ be a given binary $[n, k]$ code with generator matrix $G$.
 By Theorem~\ref{thm-SO-RM}, we can check whether it is self-orthogonal.
-If not, by 2) of Theorem~\ref{thm-SO-RM} any binary vector $\ell(G)$ can be corrected by changing at most $k+1$ positions of ${\bf v}$ if $k$ is even and $k$ positions of ${\bf v}$ if $k$ is odd.
+If not, by ii) of Theorem~\ref{thm-SO-RM} any binary vector $\ell(G)$ can be corrected by changing at most $k+1$ positions of ${\bf v}$ if $k$ is even and $k$ positions of ${\bf v}$ if $k$ is odd.
 Since we are embedding $\CC$ into a self-orthogonal codes, we need to add $k+1$ columns (corresponding to those $k+1$ positions) to $G$ if $k$ is even, and $k$ columns (corresponding to those $k$ positions) to $G$ if $k$ is odd. \end{proof}